 A: Sure.
 I probably won’t see/read it though.
 See the Feedback page.
 Marriage applications from eligible females require a 102 page questionnaire to be completely filled out along with your proposal.
 Forms available on request.
 No gold diggers.

-Q: Are you Soldant from GameArena/the RPS Forums/Internode’s TF2 #13 Server/Mr Soldant’s Incredible Improvement Machine?
+Q: Are you Soldant from GameArena/the RPS Forums/Internode’s TF2 #13 Server/Officer Soldant’s Incredible Improvement Machine?

 Q: Can I add you on Steam/Facebook/Myspace/Trollian?

-A: No, no, don’t have one, and Homestuck is confusing the hell out of me so no. Not to sound like an antisocial prick, but… okay, I’m an antisocial prick.
+A: No, no, don’t have one, and Homestuck was awful so no. Not to sound like an antisocial prick, but… okay, I’m an antisocial prick.
 But in all seriousness, I don’t add random people on any sort of social network.
 Don’t take it personally, because there are plenty of people I know in real life who I’d refuse to add to Facebook or Steam.
 If you do make the cut, consider yourself special I guess.